 UFOs in Florence

-Similar testimonies from unaware tourists, or frightened citizens, came even from the area of the cathedral of Santa Maria del Fiore.
-The consternation at the Municipal Stadium was such that the referee had to suspend the game for about ten minutes.
-As if that were not enough, a strange white, sticky substance began to rain down copiously, which reporters at the time called “bambagia silicea”.
+Similar reports came from unsuspecting tourists and frightened citizens in the area around the Cathedral of Santa Maria del Fiore.
+At the Municipal Stadium, the confusion was so great that the referee had to suspend the match for around ten minutes.
+As if that were not enough, a strange, sticky white substance began raining down heavily.
+Reporters at the time described it as “siliceous cotton”.

 Scholars’ assumptions

-However, CICAP scholars later discovered that there was an artificial substance called chaff that had a chemical composition very similar to that of “bambagia silicea”1.
+However, CICAP scholars later discovered that there was an artificial substance called chaff that had a chemical composition very similar to that of siliceous cotton1.
 That chaff was used, for military purposes, to confuse the radar of enemy aircraft.
 Did it cause the phenomena observed by the Florentine chroniclers?
 Could it be true?

 The artistic depiction of the divine spirit in the Madonna and the UFO

 Similarly, there is also a rational explanation for the strange detail of the Madonna and Child with the infant St. John.
-The stain, or ufo as it is called, could be a pictorial metaphor for the divine spirit.
-It is a theme that became frequent in Florentine art following the preaching of Girolamo Savonarola.
-Among the artists who depicted luminous clouds in the skies were Pinturicchio, Agnolo di Bronzino, and Domenico Ghirlandaio.
-The mysterious object is supposed to be God’s sign attesting to the birth of the Redeemer: the Merkavah, the Chariot of Fire mentioned in the Holy Scriptures by the prophet Ezekiel.
+The stain, or UFO as it is called, could be a pictorial metaphor for the divine spirit.
+This theme became common in Florentine art after Girolamo Savonarola’s sermons.
+Artists who depicted luminous clouds in the skies included Pinturicchio, Agnolo di Bronzino, and Domenico Ghirlandaio.
+The mysterious object is supposed to be a sign from God attesting to the birth of the Redeemer: the Merkavah, or Chariot of Fire, as mentioned by the prophet Ezekiel in the Holy Scriptures.

 Samuele Corrente Naso